kamal01236/heart-attack-prediction/MODEL_SUMMARY.md

 **Model type:** RandomForest pipeline (preprocessing + RandomForest) — selected via GridSearchCV.
 **Random seed:** 13.

+## Model selection rationale

+We experimented with both **DecisionTreeClassifier** and **RandomForestClassifier**:

+- A single **Decision Tree** was used as a baseline and for visualization purposes.
+- The **RandomForestClassifier** consistently provided better generalization, higher F1, and more stable recall/precision trade-offs.
+- Therefore, **the final predictive model is a RandomForestClassifier**, trained within a preprocessing pipeline and tuned with GridSearchCV.

+For interpretability, we also visualize one pruned Decision Tree from the RandomForest (see `models/tree_pruned.png`), but this is only for explanation — the deployed model is the full RandomForest ensemble.

 ## Best hyperparameters (GridSearchCV result)
 - classifier__n_estimators: 200
 - classifier__max_depth: 10